Kristijan-K/ProgrammingAssignment2/README.md

 current environment.
 Below are two functions that are used to create a special object that stores a numeric vector and caches its mean.

-The first function, `makeVector` creates a special "vector", which is really a list containing a function to
+sdsdsdsdsdhe first function, `makeVector` creates a special "vector", which is really a list containing a function to

 1.  set the value of the vector